 Get that “penne” pasta for your roommate (you know what I’m talking about).
 Ship back a few bottles of your favorite wine and open them at your next dinner party.
 You can regale your friends with your best Tuscan sunset story as you bury your nose in the bouquet of tannic flavors.

+You don’t have to pack a lot to look good either.
 A few items of well made gear can transform your travel experience to Italy.
 Invest in a nice outer layer that keeps you warm without taking up a ton of space, at least one good pair of travel pants, and shoes that you can rely on.
 If you build your packing list around three or four foundation pieces of travel gear or attire, the rest is easy.
-Plus, you can cut corners on stuff like t-shirts an tank tops if you know you’ve got a great jacket for chilly nights, or one pair of travel underwear that can take the place of three budget pairs.
+Plus, you can cut corners on stuff like t-shirts and tank tops if you know you’ve got a great jacket for chilly nights, or one pair of travel underwear that can take the place of three budget pairs.

 Here are a few non-negotiable items that should always find their way into your backpack for practically any Italian excursion.